 Understanding Your AXP Supervisor Role

 You will manage the candidate on a daily basis and are ultimately responsible for their work.
-Your main task is to assign projects that give candidates the opportunity to develop the knowledge and skills required by the AXP.
+Your main duty is to assign projects that create the opportunity for the candidate to develop competency in the tasks identified in the AXP.
 You'll also review your candidate’s experience reports and provide feedback to help guide their professional development.
 Need help navigating the AXP?
 Check out our supervisor tools and resources to help you supervise a candidate.

 Become a Mentor